rnw-community/rnw-community/packages/nestjs-webpack-swc/readme.md

 If your project is using [TypeORM](https://typeorm.io), then you will face problems with running migrations from NestJS app, this package provides utility for loading TypeORM migrations within webpack build.

-1. Install additional peer dependencies:
+1. Install additional dev dependencies:

 -   [@types/webpack-env](https://www.npmjs.com/package/@types/webpack-env)